ademakov/bzero/README.md

 ## Some DIY bzero experiments

 Testing of C bzero versions might be totally off if using `clang -O2` or `gcc -O3`.
-They might totally rewrite C-versions vectorizing stuff or replacing it with built-in or libc versions of bzero or memset.
+They might absolutely rewrite C-versions vectorizing stuff or replacing it with built-in or libc versions of bzero or memset.

-So only `gcc -O2` works as might be naively expected.
+So only `gcc -O2` works as it might be naively expected.

 Resuts on an oldish Xeon (E5520  @ 2.27GHz) w/o AVX: